ivonunes/plumekit/docs/client/index.md

 ```

 `progressBar: false` disables it; `progressBarDelay` tunes the threshold in
 milliseconds.
-The color is overridable from plain app CSS — the bar paints with
+The colour is overridable from plain app CSS.
+The bar paints with
 `background: var(--plume-progress-color, #0076ff)`, so:

 ```css